Ola-HH/pokemon/README.md

 # Pokemon App

 This is a simple React application for browsing and exploring Pokémon.
-You can either clone the repository from GitHub and run it locally using npm, or you can access the live version of the application at [https://ola-hh.github.io/pokemon/](https://ola-hh.github.io/pokemon/).
+You can clone the repository from GitHub and run it locally using npm.

 ## Table of Contents